How to create a journey (interactive story)?

 Ask each user for their email and other info before displaying their results – then send this information along with their answers to:

-We’ve added a ‘copy branch’ option as a big time saver.
+We’ve added a ‘copy branch’ option as a big time saver for the journey quiz.

 This also is helpful when you want to delete a question – but keep the other questions in that branch.

 (While we recommend mapping your quiz out on paper first before creating your quiz, sometimes you’ll want to make changes.)

 Here’s how you do use the ‘copy branch’ feature

 - Go to the ‘overview’ step of the Riddle creation process

 - Click on the paired rectangle icon in any question.